Cross-Border Landlord Tax Glossary

 Part XIII tax

-Who it applies to: Every non-resident receiving Canadian rental income (rate may be reduced by an NR6/Section 216).
+Who it applies to: Every non-resident receiving Canadian rental income (the rate can be reduced via NR6 / Section 216).

 Section 216

-Who it applies to: Non-residents who had 25% withheld but have deductible expenses.
+Who it applies to: Non-residents who had 25% withheld but have deductible expenses (mortgage interest, property tax, etc.).

 T1135

-T1135 is the form Canadian residents file to report specified foreign property — such as a US rental — when its total cost amount exceeds C$100,000 at any point in the year.
-It is a disclosure form, not a tax; missing it carries steep penalties even when no tax is owed.
+Foreign Income Verification StatementThe form Canadian residents file to report specified foreign property — such as a US rental — when its total cost exceeds C$100,000 at any point in the year.

 Who it applies to: Canadian residents who own US (or other foreign) rental property over the C$100,000 cost threshold.